Learn about actual and potential costs

-Buyers should spell out terms of the contract, including payment terms and possibility of contract extensions.
+Buyers should spell out terms of the contract, including payment terms and the possibility of contract extensions.

 Evaluate major factors to mitigate risk

 How risky is the supply chain?

 Supply chain risk in the disinfectant market is low, indicating that disruptions due to supply chain issues are somewhat likely.
-Buyers in this market are expected to have constant access to market products, which ultimately aids buyer power.
+Buyers in this market expect to have constant access to market products, which ultimately aids buyer power.
 Although supply chain risks can significantly impact suppliers' production costs, changes in production costs are not likely to cause...
 Subscribe to learn more.